COVID-19: Update on the Measures Taken by the University of Montpellier

 Dear students,

-Following announcements by the President of the Republic, the Prime Minister, and the Government, a lockdown has been implemented, effectively suspending in-person classes.
-In response to this unprecedented situation, the University of Montpellier is fully committed to developing measures designed to help you continue your academic life as smoothly as possible.
+Following announcements by the President of the Republic, the Prime Minister, and the Government, a lockdown has been implemented, effectively leading to the suspension of in-person classes.
+In light of this unprecedented situation, the University of Montpellier is fully committed to developing measures designed to enable you to continue your academic life as smoothly as possible.
 First and foremost, let us keep in mind that these measures are being implemented to protect everyone’s health and that, as such, the use of remote communication tools must be the norm.

 Our primary goal has been to ensure educational continuity despite the pandemic.
-To achieve this, the deans of the academic departments, schools, and institutes are in daily contact with the academic administrators and remain your primary points of contact in this regard.
+To achieve this, the deans of the UFRs, schools, and institutes are in daily contact with the academic administrators and remain your primary points of contact in this area.

-I am also aware of your concerns regarding future internships and exams.
-Please know that the decisions and measures we will be taking in consultation with the deans are driven by our commitment to supporting you, ensuring that this pandemic does not hinder your studies in any way and that equal opportunities are upheld.
+I am also aware of your concerns regarding internships and upcoming exams.
+Please know that the decisions and measures that will be taken in consultation with the deans reflect our commitment to supporting you so that this pandemic does not negatively impact your studies in any way and so that equal opportunity is upheld.

-This applies to all students, and in particular to students with disabilities, for whom the Handiversité service remains available.
-We are also working with the Ministry to find solutions for students who may be stranded abroad.
+This applies to all students, and particularly to students with disabilities, for whom the Handiversité service remains available.
+Similarly, we are working with the Ministry to find solutions for students who may be stranded abroad.

-In addition, SCUIO-IP continues to answer all your questions about career guidance or job placement.
+In addition, SCUIO-IP continues to answer all your questions about career guidance and job placement.
 You can find information about our services and contact us by email.

-Beyond these educational issues, the times we are living through can be a source of anxiety, worry, and unease.
+Beyond these educational issues, the times we are living through can be a source of anxiety, worry, and distress.

-Social distancing, though often discussed, should not lead to social isolation.
+Social distancing, which is often talked about, should not lead to social isolation.

 In consultation with the university’s Student Vice President, Alexis Vandeventer, I therefore decided that a number of initiatives should continue or be launched.

-Access to the Joint Documentation Service’s online resources and services remains available viathe digital campus platform (Library tile).
-This is already the case for the books, journals, and databases you are currently using, and over the course of next week, additional resources will become available, including novels and comic books.
-Online courses and tutorials on research skills are available on Moodle or on the University of Montpellier channel.
+As such, access to the Joint Documentation Service’s online resources and services remains available viathe digital campus platform (the “Library” tile).
+This is already the case for the books, journals, and databases you are currently using, and over the course of next week, additional resources—including novels and comic books—will become available.
+Online courses and tutorials on how to conduct research are available on Moodle or on the University of Montpellier’s channel.
 Personalized research assistance sessions (appointments with a librarian) and a remote Q&A service are available via email.

-In the coming days, the University Physical Education and Sports Department will be sharing a number of tutorials designed to help you stay active and relax.
+In the coming days, the University Physical Activity and Sports Department will share a number of tutorials designed to help you stay active and relax.

 Student organizations affiliated with the Office of Student Life are also here to listen and offer support if you’re feeling isolated.